 The Department of Medicine at NYU Long Island School of Medicine offers a three-year Gastroenterology Fellowship that provides extensive experience in all aspects of gastroenterology, endoscopy, hepatology, and nutrition.
-Our fellows have the opportunity to become experts in these areas through our school’s centers of excellence and rotations in advanced hepatology and liver transplant, and general gastroenterology.
+Our fellows have the opportunity to become proficient in these areas through our school’s centers of excellence and rotations in hepatology, liver transplant, and general gastroenterology.
 Fellows who graduated from our program have successfully established themselves in academic or clinical careers.

-The fellowship is led by Raluca Vrabie, MD, and offered through the Division of Gastroenterology.
+The fellowship is offered through the department’s Division of Gastroenterology.

-Fellows in our program receive training in standard gastrointestinal (GI) procedures during the first year, followed in the second and third years by training in the newer modalities of investigational and therapeutic procedures such as endoscopic ultrasound, laser therapy, colonic and rectal motility studies, and 24-hour monitoring of esophageal pH and motility.
+Fellows in our program receive training in standard gastrointestinal (GI) procedures during the first year, followed in the second and third years by training in the newer modalities of investigational and therapeutic procedures such as endoscopic ultrasound, endoscopic stent placement, colonic and rectal motility studies, and 24-hour monitoring of esophageal pH and motility.

 Gastroenterology Fellowship program aims include the following:

 - provide medical knowledge through patient encounters and didactic sessions, which allow the graduating fellow to pass the GI boards and provide comprehensive care to inpatients and outpatients

 - provide a support system that allows for personal and professional growth, minimizes burnout, and promotes resilience